codestag/stagtools/readme.txt

 == Changelog ==

+= 1.2.4 - May XX, 2014 =
+* New - ``[stag_column]`` shortcode for wrapping the columns
+* New - Added ``stag-section`` class to all block level shortcodes
+* New - Custom post type "Project" added, better version of portfolios
+* Updated FontAwesome to v4.1.0
+* Improved - FontAwesome icons now use default FontAwesome classes instead of custom
+* Improved - Removed redundant code

 = 1.2.3 - April 16, 2014 =
 * New - Added Compatibility with WordPress 3.9
 * New - White color option for button